;

 Sample Project: Condominium Conversion

 This project arose from construction defect allegations related to the conversion of a 32 unit apartment complex originally built in 1975 into condominiums.
-The Developer/Converter purchased the 32 unit apartment complex and almost immediately began the conversion to a condominium complex utilizing a Specialty General Contractor (our client) and many other other contractors.
+The Developer/Converter purchased the 32 unit apartment complex and almost immediately began the conversion to a condominium complex utilizing a Specialty General Contractor (our client) and many other contractors.
 Plaintiff alleged that the Specialty General Contractor's scope included defective work.
 Our client was a general contractor who, according to invoices, performed property maintenance, repair and improvement work related to the conversion including demolition, work in garages, on balconies, stucco, fences/gates, finish carpentry, doors, and electrical totalling $186,165.00.

 One of the key allegations was that our client was THE General Contractor, which was not the case.
 You will see from reading two and a half pages from the 56 page report that our Roles & Responsibilities analysis made clear that the Owner/Developer was in the drivers seat for all important decisions on this project.